eugenekryukov/TScene/README.md

 Using of TScene allows dramatically improve drawing performance of complicated controls tree or complcated control (for example group of TPath).

+TScene break FM drawing model, which means when form paints all his children it stops on TScene and doesn't process TScene's children controls.

 # Compatibility

 TScene tested on Delphi Tokyo, but can be used in old version